Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 * Type: boolean

 Controls the `required` attribute of the HTML input element.
-Setting this key to `true` has the effect that the checkbox *must be checked* to pass validation.
+Setting this key to `true` has the effect that *all checkboxes of the same group must be checked* to pass validation.

 # Task Module *linuxfabrik.clf.radio_input*